rishvanth-kp/its_a_scam/doc/content/10x_gex.md

 The 10x 5' protocol sequences a transcript from the 5' end, and they align in the opposite orientation as compared to the 3' protocol.
-To ensure that STAR counts the reads that align in the reverse orientation to the reference genome, just this additional parameters `--soloStrand Reverse` needs to be added to the command used for the 10x3 protocol.
+To ensure that STAR counts the reads that align in the reverse orientation to the reference genome, just this additional parameter `--soloStrand Reverse` needs to be added to the command used for the 10x3 protocol.
 Be sure to verify that the length of the cell barcode and UMI match the version of the protocol that you are using.